idbrii/vim-mergetool/readme.md

 nmap <expr> <C-Up> &diff? '<Plug>(MergetoolDiffExchangeUp)' : '<C-Up>'
 ```

-Commands are available as well:
+Commands are available as well, but only during a merge:

 ```vim
 :MergetoolDiffExchangeLeft